HackYourFuture/React/week1/LESSONPLAN.md

 The purpose of this class is to introduce the student to the most basic React concepts:

-- How to look at a webpage from the React point of view
+- How to look at a `webpage` from the React point of view
-- How to write reusable components and why
+- What `create-react-app` is
-- The purpose of JSX
+- How to write `reusable components` and why
-- What are props and how to pass them down components
+- The purpose of `JSX`
-- Most important: React is just a simple library that allows you to make dynamic, modern user interfaces
+- What are `props` and how to `pass them down components`

-In order to keep it as simple as possible, please use the `React CDN` instead of create-react-app.
-For more info check the following [link](https://reactjs.org/docs/add-react-to-a-website.html#add-react-in-one-minute).
+When illustrating these concepts, make use of [create-react-app](https://github.com/facebook/create-react-app).
+Make sure that students have installed it as well.

-_Explain to students what each library does: React, ReactDOM and Babel.
-Then ask the to download the same files and follow along._
+_Explain to students what each library does: React, ReactDOM and Babel._

 ## Core concepts